pyepics/pyepics/doc/advanced.rst

 retreiving of data from connected PVs.
 You can lower the connection expense by not retaining the connection or creating monitors on the PVs, but if you are going to re-use the PVs, that savings will be lost quickly.
-In short, use Method 1 over :func:`caget_many` unless you've benchmarked your use-case and have demonstrated that :func:`caget_many` is better for your needs.
+In short, use Method 1 over :func:`epics.caget_many` unless you've benchmarked your use-case and have demonstrated that :func:`epics.caget_many` is better for your needs.

 .. _advanced-sleep-label: